charmeem/wordpress/README.md

 Give websites unique look by generating cool color schemes in the live preview window without need to load the webpage.

 Supports multiple themes.
-So Far tested with:
+So far tested with following themes:

-* Twenty Twelve
+* Twenty Twelve, Twenty Thirteen, Twenty Fourteen

 * Graphy

 * Customizr

-Modular Design approach helps developer to add more themes with minumum effort.
+Modular Design approach that can help developers to add more themes with minumum effort.

 ## Installation ##